 Risk Factors for Pancreatic Cancer

 Pancreatic cancer is among the most lethal of all cancers, with only about four percent of patients surviving five years after their initial diagnosis.
-Franklin had a more rare type called neurendocrine tumors of the pancreas, which often has a somewhat longer survival rate.
+Franklin had a more rare type of malignancy called a pancreatic neuroendocrine tumor, which often has a somewhat longer survival rate.
 Genetic mutations are known to trigger about ten percent of pancreatic cancers (Journal of Cellular Biochemistry, April 22, 2005) but many of the risk factors for pancreatic cancer involve lifestyle choices.
 Factors you cannot change include:

 • Age.
 Pancreatic cancer risk increases with age.

 • Gender.
 Men are more likely to be diagnosed with pancreatic cancer than women.